 Punctuality is an important life skill and tardiness is extremely disruptive and disrespectful to teachers and peers.
-A student is considered tardy (T) if he or she is not in the classroom when the tardy bell rings.
+A student is considered tardy if he or she is not in the classroom when the tardy bell rings.
 Only teachers, counselors, or administrators may excuse a students' tardy.
-Students who come to class 10+ minutes must have a check-in slip from the Attendance Office.
+Students who come to class after the ten-minutes are marked very late (which counts as tardy) and must have a slip from the Attendance Office.
 In an unusual circumstance (i.e., car accident) a parent may appeal a tardy to be excused to an administrator.
-Students will be allowed 8 tardies per term before they receive tiered support.
-Students who arrive 50+ minutes tardy to class, without a reasonable excuse, will receive truancy (Y).
+Students will be allowed 8 tardies per term.

-Attendance Tiered Support for unexcused absences or excessive excused absences:
+Attendance Tiered Support:

-In order to support all students to prepare "for their future" and meet their attendance goals, MVHS has adopted a tiered attendance policy.
+In order to support all students prepare "for their future" and meet their attendance goals, MVHS has adopted a tiered attendance policy.
 Please note that: MVHS limits the amount of times a student can miss class without making up seat time.
-Absences due to school-sponsored activities (i.e., fieldtrip, extracurricular events, etc.) will not count toward the absence limit.
-Parents may excuse 20 missed class periods per term.
-Any additional missed class period, or parent excused absences, must be made up in Saturday School.
+Absences due to school-sponsored activities (i.e., fieldtrips, extracurricular events, etc.) will not count toward the absence limit.